 Blood circulation can leave hands and feet feeling cold, numb, and in pain.

 But what exactly is it?
-And more importantly, what can we do about it?
+And more importantly, treating poor blood circulation effectively.

 What is Poor Blood Circulation?